karudo/nodedbadmin/README.md

 nodedbadmin
 ===========

-nodedbadmin - mysql (and other databases in future) database administration software (like phpMyAdmin, but on node.js).
+nodeDBAdmin - mysql (and other databases in future) database administration software (like phpMyAdmin, but on node.js).

 It's single page application uses express, socket.io on server and ember.js on client.